How to make a movie on iMovie

 Putting the Pieces Together

-Now you’re ready to add media, add titles, and import effects, transitions, and music if needed.
+Now you’re ready to add media, add titles, and import effects, transitions, and film if needed.
 Create a new project and load all of the clips you’ll be working with.
 Not happy with the theme you originally chose?
 You’ll be able to change it from here as well.

 Different options are available based on if you’ve loaded one clip or multiple clips.
 When several clips have been inserted, a transition icon will appear to help link your clips together.
 You can work with individual clips by clicking them, bringing up new video editing options.

-Here you’ll be able to control audio volume, speed of the clip, and add titles – credits, time or place information, and so on.
+Here you’ll be able to control film volume, speed of the clip, and add titles – credits, time or place information, and so on.
 Filters can be applied to change the look or feel of the clip.
 Make a mistake or don’t like the change you just made?
 There’s always an undo button nearby.

 One last bit of advice: no matter how long the movie is, save early and often.
 There’s one thing that hasn’t changed throughout the decades of computing improvements: if the computer freezes or otherwise stops working, there’s no way to save what you’ve done to that point.